 One of the obscure corners of the vast Intertubesnetweb, AirBeagle has been online since 1999.
 Its creator, Steve, has been inhaling and exhaling since 1963.
 Steve is a former small-town daily newspaper reporter, public education communications director, elementary/secondary teacher and author.

 He has over 30 years writing experience in a variety of media.
 He earned a bachelor’s degree in English from Cameron University in Oklahoma and a master’s in elementary education from the University of Michigan.
-He currently lives in Nashville, TN, with his partner, Frank, (a university research librarian), their beagle, Fergus (11), their basset/treeing coonhound Goose (4), and their basset hounds, Roux (8) and Sascha (11).
+He currently lives in Nashville, TN, with his partner, Frank, (a university research librarian), their beagle, Fergus (12), their basset/treeing coonhound Goose (4), his brother Charlie (4), and their basset hounds, Roux (8) and Sascha (12).
 They are fostering a chocolate lab, Tessa, (13).
-Their beagles Bayley (12) (2007), Fred (5) (2012) and Feargal (8) (2015), and their basset/corgi/beagle Bosco (10) (2018) have all sadly crossed the Rainbow Bridge.
+Their beagles Bayley (12) (2007), Fred (5) (2012) and Feargal (8) (2015), their basset/corgi/beagle Bosco (10) (2018), and Tessa (12) (2018) have all sadly crossed the Rainbow Bridge.
 They are missed terribly.

 Steve was born in Roswell, NM, at the Eastern New Mexico Medical Center.
 In his family are his mother and theoretically a couple of siblings with scads of kids and grandkids; his father died in 2013.